josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Add connection pooling and parallelism to Analyzer (Got from 10min to 5min)

-[] Implement RS rating across all stocks

-[] Find leading sectors daily, weekly, monthly
+[x] Find leading sectors daily, weekly, monthly

+[x] Implement RS rating across all stocks

+[x] Get RS rating value between 0 and 100, 2*c/c63 + c/c126

-[] Build an API
+[x] Build an API

-[] Build UI - Embed TV (https://www.tradingview.com/widget/advanced-chart/)
+[x] Build UI - Embed TV (https://www.tradingview.com/widget/advanced-chart/)

+[x] Tryout ClickHouse.
+Not really worth it as we need to fetch all data.
+And it is just ~1.5X faster than postgres when fetching all data.
+It might be faster with specialized analysis

+[] Implement a better UI

+[] Improve API

+[] Get RS rating value between 0 and 100, 2*c/c63 + c/c126 + c/c189 + c/c252

 [] Write analysis where volume reduces a lot and price skates the 50DMA and 21DMA